DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1-complexity/_index.md

 ## Full Frequency Channels

 {{% note %}}
+Details: The development of specifications for digital motion picture soundtracks by SMPTE (Society of Motion Picture and Television Engineers) and its implications are summarized as follows:

-When SMPTE was developing the specifications for digital motion picture soundtracks, however, it recognized that the advantages of discrete channels would be partially lost if frequency limitations meant that the surround channels could only handle certain types of sounds.
-Hence SMPTE stipulated that every main channel be able to reproduce all audible frequencies.
+- SMPTE recognized that the advantages of discrete channels in digital soundtracks would be partially lost if frequency limitations meant that the surround channels could only handle certain types of sounds.
+Therefore, it stipulated that every main channel should be able to reproduce all audible frequencies [INITIAL_QUERY].

-The combination of full-range channels with a discrete channel configuration means not only that any sound can be placed in any channel, but that sounds can smoothly be panned from one channel to another.
-While brief stereo “fly-bys” across the front speakers have long been a staple of multi-channel soundtracks, digital surround sound represents the first commonplace system where sounds can move not just across the screen but all throughout the theater.
-Apocalypse Now famously panned helicopter sounds throughout the auditorium—but the full splendor of this multi-channel mix was only heard by viewers in a few showcase houses, as the standard 35mm Dolby Stereo prints of Apocalypse Now did not even include a surround channel.
+- The combination of full-range channels with a discrete channel configuration means that any sound can be placed in any channel, and sounds can smoothly be panned from one channel to another [INITIAL_QUERY].
+- While brief stereo "fly-bys" across the front speakers have long been a staple of multi-channel soundtracks, digital surround sound represents the first commonplace system where sounds can move not just across the screen but all throughout the theater [INITIAL_QUERY].
+- The film "Apocalypse Now" famously panned helicopter sounds throughout the auditorium.
+However, the full splendor of this multi-channel mix was only heard by viewers in a few showcase houses, as the standard 35mm Dolby Stereo prints of "Apocalypse Now" did not even include a surround channel [INITIAL_QUERY].
 {{%/ note %}}

 ---